Australian media face trial over Pell sex abuse case reporting

 “The respondents are very anxious for these matters to be resolved, finally, that have been hanging over their heads for far too long, but we do think it’s a question of proceeding with some caution,” Matthew Collins, the lawyer for the media organisations, told the court.

-Those facing contempt charges include journalists from Nine Entertainment Co’s (NEC.AX) newspapers The Age and the Australian Financial Review and several News Corp (NWSA.O) publications.
+Those facing contempt charges include journalists from Nine Entertainment Co’s newspapers The Age and the Australian Financial Review and several News Corp publications.

 Breaches of suppression orders can be punished with jail for up to five years and fines of nearly A$100,000 ($66,000) for individuals and nearly A$500,000 for companies.